 - In 2010, the bloc created the Structural Convergence Fund of Mercosur (FOCEM).
 The fund seeks to develop regional infrastructure projects to increase integration between Mercosur member countries.
 These investments also intend to promote lesser-developed regions and improve competitiveness, with the ultimate goal of strengthening the union.
 FOCEM is funded by member country contributions—with Brazil providing almost 70 percent—and has more than $1 billion in available resources.
 FOCEM was created in 2004 and was supposed to last until 2015, but Mercosur has extended the project until 2025.
 The 2011 budget allocated 48 percent of resources to Paraguay, 32 percent to Uruguay, and 10 percent each to Argentina and Brazil.
 In 2013, the most recent year for which a budget is publicly available, those figures were adjusted so that Paraguay now receives 46 percent of funds, Uruguay 31, and Brazil and Argentina 11 each.

-Although Mercosur played an important role in regional economic integration in the 1990s, in the first part of the 2010s, the bloc has run into decreasing inter-bloc trade and political disagreements that have stunted progress and trade liberalization.
+Although Mercosur played an important role in regional economic integration in the 1990s, throughout the 2010s, the bloc has run into decreasing inter-bloc trade and political disagreements that have stunted progress and trade liberalization.
 Compared to the Pacific Alliance—which comprises Chile, Colombia, Mexico, and Peru—Mercosur has a larger GDP: $3.5 trillion compared to the alliance's $2.1 trillion.
 That said, Mercosur has had much slower growth rate in recent years.
 It has experienced a decrease in internal trade to 3 percent below the pre-2008 crisis levels, and has seen an increase in annual real GDP of merely 1.5 percent since 2008.

-Celeste Castillejo contributed to this article.
+Celeste Castillejo and Nicki Fleischner contributed to this article.